kaohzina/E-Commerce-Back-End/README.md

 This project is under the [NONE](https://opensource.org/licenses/NONE) license.

 ## Questions
-If you want to contact me you can reach me at zinanshin.kaoher@gmail.com or [kaohzina](https://github.com/kaohzina).
+If you want to contact me you can reach me at zinanshin.kaoher@gmail.com or checkout my GitHub account at [kaohzina](https://github.com/kaohzina).